-A brow lift is a procedure can restore a more youthful appearance and rejuvenate a person’s expression by creating a more youthful contour to the upper part of the face.
-The eyes and forehead communicate our emotions.
-And with aging a sagging or heavy brow can create the appearance of being tired or unhappy.
+The brow lift procedure restores a more youthful appearance and rejuvenates a person’s expression by creating a more youthful contour to the upper part of the face.
+The eyes and forehead communicate our emotions, and with aging, a sagging or heavy brow creates a tired or unhappy appearance.

 The shape and position of the brows are assessed, as they relate to the upper eyelid